On Loops in critical high-dimensional percolation

-The study of critical percolation-type lattice models above their critical dimension has a long distinguished history (including the two-point function estimates by Hara and Slade \cite {HS} via the lace expansion technique, see the monograph \cite {HH} on the topic for an extended list of references including \cite {H,S,FH}) and it has also been the topic of a number of recent and ongoing work including \cite {HHHM, CH, CHS, DCP, CFHJ, CCHS, HMS}.
-One main line of results and conjectures in the context of percolation-type models above their critical dimension is that for most of them, if one considers a large box like $\Lambda_N := [-N,N]^d$, the number of large clusters (i.e. of diameter comparable to the size of the box, so one might look at clusters of diameter at least $aN$ that do intersect the box when $a<1$ is fixed and $N$ is large) do proliferate -- their number would in fact increase roughly like $N^{d-6 + o(1)}$, these clusters would be treelike (i.e., the loops that they contain are all of size much smaller than the size of the cluster) and would in fact in some sense resemble to the trace of integrated super-Brownian excursions.
-In particular, such a large cluster would have circa $N^4$ points and the paths joining two far-away points within a cluster would look like Brownian paths.
-This loose description can be made more precise and in many cases proven -- this is typically what the aforementioned activity in this field has mostly been about.
-The key to derive these results is to first obtain estimates about the ``two-point function'', i.e. the probability that two far-away points belong to the same cluster.
+The study of critical percolation-type lattice models above their critical dimension has a long distinguished history including the two-point function estimates by Hara and Slade \cite {HS} via the lace expansion technique (that we will recall in the next section -- see the monographs \cite {Sladebook,HH} on the topic for an extended list of references including \cite {H,S,FH,FH2}) and it has also been the topic of a number of recent and ongoing works including \cite {HHHM, CH, CHS, DCP, CFHJ, CCHS0, CCHS, CCHS2, ASS, HMS, }.
+One main line of results and conjectures in this case is that the number of large clusters (i.e. of diameter comparable to the size of the box $\Lambda_N$) will tend to infinity (when $N \to \infty$).
+More specifically, in the previous setup, the clusters in ${\mathcal K}$ with diameter at least $a$ (when $a$ is fixed and small, while $N$ grows) do proliferate -- their number would in fact typically be of the order $N^{d-6 + o(1)}$.
+Furthermore, these clusters would be tree-like (i.e., the self-avoiding loops that they contain are all of size much smaller than $N$) and would in fact in some sense resemble the trace of integrated super-Brownian excursions.
+In particular, a large cluster $C_j= N K_j$ in $[-N, N]^d$ would have circa $N^4$ points and the paths joining two far-away points within such a $K_j$ would look like Brownian paths.
+This loose description can be made more precise and in many cases proven -- this is what some of the aforementioned activity in this field has been about.
+The key to deriving these results is to first obtain estimates about the ``two-point function'', i.e. the probability that two far-away points belong to the same cluster.
 With such estimates in hand, one can use a combination of diagrammatic moment bounds, the BK and FKG inequalities, the Paley-Zygmund inequality to deduce the aforementioned results for Bernoulli percolation.
-The proliferation of these large clusters (building on two-point function estimates) has been investigated by Aizenman \cite {Ai} in the mid-1990s.
+The proliferation of these large clusters (building on two-point function estimates) has been first pointed out and investigated by Aizenman \cite {Ai} in the mid-1990s.